Beach Replenishment

 The initial beach nourishment of Chesapeake Beach occurred in May 2018, where about 384,000 cubic yards of sand were placed along the Chesapeake Beach shoreline to reestablish the dune system and enhance the beach berm profile.

-The first renourishment is underway as of June 25, 2024.
-The contract was awarded to Seaward Marine Corporation (SMC), to place 137,745 cubic yards of sand between Lee Avenue and the Joint Expeditionary Base Little Creek.
-The total contract price has been awarded in the amount of $2.06 million for the renourishment project.
-The contract completion date for this project is Oct.
-14, 2024.
+The first renourishment began on June 25, 2024.
+The contract was awarded to Seaward Marine Corporation (SMC), to place 105,000 cubic yards of sand between Lee Avenue and the Joint Expeditionary Base Little Creek.
+An additional 32,745 cubic yards of sand was added to the contract volume total to account for additional shoreline erosion.

 SMC is closing between 500-750 feet of beach sections to safely construct the beach berm and protect the beach going public from the ongoing construction activities.
 Per the contract, SMC is allowed to work 24 hour per day, seven days a week.